idaholab/moose/modules/optimization/doc/content/source/executioners/TransientAndAdjoint.md

 1. The adjoint solver only supports a consistent adjoint with [ImplicitEuler.md] time integration.
 1. Saving the forward solution at every time step can be extremely memory intensive, so there may be limitations on the number of timesteps of the forward problem based on system memory.
 1. [Exodus.md] cannot output the resulting adjoint solution.
-Although, [CSV.md] works as expected.
+[CSV.md] and [JSONOutput.md] work as expected.

 ## Example Input File Syntax